akyoto/q/docs/readme.md

 | 🍏 Mac     |   16.3 KiB |   4.2 KiB |
 | 🪟 Windows |    1.7 KiB |   1.7 KiB |

 This table often raises the question why Mac builds are so huge compared to the rest.
 The answer is in [these few lines](https://github.com/apple-oss-distributions/xnu/blob/e3723e1f17661b24996789d8afc084c0c3303b26/bsd/kern/mach_loader.c#L2021-L2027) of their kernel code.
-None of the other operating systems force you to page-align sections on disk.
+MacOS is the only operating system forcing compilers to page-align sections on disk instead of just memory.
 In practice, however, it's not as bad as it sounds because the padding is a zero-filled area that barely consumes any disk space in [sparse files](https://en.wikipedia.org/wiki/Sparse_file).

 ### How is the assembly code quality?